How to Make the Best Banana Bread

 - Can you make banana bread with fresh bananas?
 Overripe bananas are best, but if you are in a pinch, you can ripen the bananas by baking them in the oven.
 Place unpeeled bananas on a baking sheet and bake at 250°F until soft, about 15-20 minutes.
 Let the bananas cool.
 Peel, mash, and get baking!

-- You can also use frozen bananas.
-If our bananas turn brown and I don’t have time to use them, I peel them and put them in a freezer bag.
+- You can use frozen bananas if you are in a pinch, but I do prefer unfrozen bananas.
+To freeze bananas, peel them and put them in a freezer bag.
 I lay them in a single layer so they don’t stick together and press all of the air out of the bag.
 The bananas can be frozen for up to 6 months.
 When ready to use, let the bananas defrost on the counter for about an hour.
 You want them to be soft but not runny.
 You can also mash overripe bananas and freeze the mashed bananas.
 I like to freeze them in cup size portions in freezer bags.
 Make sure you write the date, cup amount, and frozen bananas on the bag so you know what is inside.
 Defrost before using.

 - For this recipe, you will need 1 1/2 cups mashed bananas, which is 3-4 bananas, it just depends on their size.
 Three large bananas or 4 medium bananas.